FabioCentrella94/project3/README.md

 # CV #

-My resume turned into a website divided into 4 pages.
+My resume turned into a website, divided into 4 pages.
 <br>
 I've used HTML, CSS, SASS and the BEM Methodology.
 <br>